-(3) The respondents
+3-The respondents

 Household respondents didn't update the diaries of daily expenditure daily.
-This problem has been solved by having almost everyday communication (by phone or visit) with the households.
-Also, the household respondents mostly provided the expenditure made for goods and not the quantities of the specific items.
+This problem was solved by having almost everyday communication (by phone or visit) with the households.

+Also, the household respondents provided the expenditure made mostly for goods and not the quantities of the specific items.
 In these cases the missing quantities were imputed by the staff in the office.

-For purchases with reference period more than a quarter of a year, often a reminding, from the interviewee, of all the services applicable in this period, has been proved to be useful.
-The respondents hesitated in providing income figures and in general denied to consult their tax return, in order to provide exact / correct amounts.
+For purchases with reference period more than a quarter of a year, often a reminder, from the interviewee, of all the services applicable in this period, has been proved to be useful.

+The respondents hesitated to provide income figures and in general denied to consult their tax return, in order to provide exact / correct amounts.

-Income from interests, dividends in unincorporated businesses were in general not provided from the households, resulting thus in a significant underestimation of it.
+Income from interests and dividends from unincorporated businesses were in general not provided from the households, resulting thus in a significant underestimation of it.

-(4) Errors in routing
+4-Errors in routing